 Laurence Crane Natural World for soprano and piano (2021; 50')

 Nwando Ebizie new work for voice and electronics (2022; 10-12')

 Newton Armstrong new work for voice and electronics (2022; 20-25')

 The Carson Commissions will be woven through my activity in the next two seasons.
-Mark Knoop (piano) and I will premiere the new works by Lara Agar and Laurence Crane at Musica Sacra, Maastricht in September 2021; they will then be performed at the Oxford Lieder Festival and the Music We’d Like to Hear series in London.
-Performances of the new works by Nwando Ebizie and Newton Armstrong in the 2022-23 season are planned at City University’s Concert Series, The Exchange in Penzance and several European festivals.
-Additionally, all four works will be recorded for commercial release on YouTube and/or CD.
+Mark Knoop (piano) and I will premiere the new works by Lara Agar and Laurence Crane at Musica Sacra, Maastricht in September 2021; they will then be performed at the Oxford Lieder Festival, Huddersfield Contemporary Music Festival (Crane only) and the Music We’d Like to Hear series in London.
+Performances of the new works by Nwando Ebizie and Newton Armstrong in the 2022-23 season are planned to take place in London, Penzance and further afield at several European festivals and venues.
+Additionally, all four works will be recorded for release on YouTube and/or CD.

 The Carson Commissions have been generously supported by Arts Council England's National Lottery Project Grants, PRS Foundation's The Open Fund for Music Creators and the RVW Trust.
 Co-commission partners include Musica Sacra Maastricht and Oxford Lieder Festival (Crane) and Juliet Fraser (Agar).
 The project is also supported by Canongate, publishers of a new edition of Rachel Carson's ‘Sea Trilogy’.
 Thanks go to Katie Huckstep at Canongate and Meg Davies at Ki Agency.